Data Privacy Notice

 - Personal data for program attendees on transportation manifests, nametag lists, catering lists, etc. shall be maintained no longer than ninety (90) days after our contractual obligation to our client ends to allow us to close out the program(s);

-- Personal data for client representatives (including contract signatories, billing contacts, onsite
+- Personal data for client representatives (including contract signatories, billing contacts, onsite contacts, etc.) shall be maintained indefinitely as part of RVE’s business records;

 - Personal data for individuals who have expressed interest in receiving information about RVE’s services shall be maintained indefinitely, provided that consent has been obtained.